-Currently I put most of my energy into the weekly channeled messages, the daily Soulbytes, and the completion of The Recapitulation Diaries, but archived here are the blogs I wrote for many years about inner life and outer life, inner nature and outer nature.
+Currently, I put most of my energy into the weekly channeled messages, the daily Soulbytes, and the completion of The Recapitulation Diaries.
+An occasional blog does still get written when the creative urge strikes.
+Archived here are the blogs I wrote for many years about inner life and outer life, inner nature and outer nature.
 Perhaps my writings on life, as I see it and experience it, may offer you some small insight or different perspective as you take your own journey.
-In addition, I manage The Recapitulation Diaries on Facebook where each week I write a post about recapitulation and its many healing aspects.

 With gratitude for all that life teaches me, I share my experiences.

 What is this body that we are so attached to but a mere bag of bones.
 When the life force leaves a body, what is left is just that, a bag of bones.
 Yet we spend our lives and our energy totally attached to the bag of bones that we identify as “Me.”

 We are, in reality, so much more than that.
 As Robert Monroe has taught so many explorers of higher consciousness: “You are more than your physical body.”

 Our life force, our spirit energy, though it resides inside our bag of bones finds ways to also leave it, to go beyond it and explore.
 Exploits outside of our bag of bones happen most naturally and most familiarly at night, when we dream.
 We all dream, even if we can’t remember doing so.
 Thus, we’ve all had experiences of our selves as spirit energy alone, sans bag of bones.

 So many things can hold us back from uninhibitedly experiencing our spirit energy.
 To fully appreciate such experiences, to be able to engage in them with our full awareness, we need to be freed of our fears, our incessant internal dialogue, our traumas, our sexual abuse, our judgments, and anything else that might hold us back from further exploration of the many and varied spiritual possibilities we all hold within us.